 2 – Wicker Basket – our guest bathroom has a TINY vanity and because of that there is no room for towels.
 We have tackled that issue with a lidded basket to hold all of our towels.
 It works great, and looks great at the same time.

 3 – Door Hooks and Organizers – Bathroom door hooks are super great and important for storing towels and such when guests come if it is a full bathroom, but an extra option is to leave a hook and have something like this with hair brushes and hair tools that you can bring out if guests are coming.

-If it is a bathroom you use daily, although it isn’t always the perfect solution in terms of beauty, you can also add something like this hanging organizer for bathroom storage too.
+If it is a bathroom you use daily, although it isn’t always the perfect solution in terms of beauty, you can have something like this hanging organizer for bathroom storage too.
 This would take the place of everything that normally goes in drawers and gives you great vertical space with easy access.

-My Favorite Items for Pedestal sink Storage Ideas
+My Favorite Items for Pedestal Sink Storage Ideas

 Below are my favorite pedestal sink organization items that you can find all on Amazon.
 Although organizing a room with work is important, it is impossible to keep a space looking and functioning well without the right items to help you.